+Victory rolls had the bonus of being vaguely patriotic as they described the roll maneuver a fighter aircraft would make in celebration.
 Sweep into two sections, the top and back, take the back section and make a low ponytail that sits right at the nape of your neck.
 Use a band or bobby pins to secure.
 Now split two sections from the ponytail.
 Comb each section backward towards the elastic.
 Take either part of the ponytail and twist it under.
 Secure the section by using bobby pins and do the same with the other side.
 Smooth out the strays and spray in place.

 Apart from the updos, “Peek-a-boo bang” was another famous 40s hairstyle.
-The starlet Veronica Lake made this style a runaway hit and the experts maintain it’ll never go out of fashion.
+The starlet Veronica Lake made it a runaway hit and the experts maintain it’ll never go out of fashion.
 The “Top Reverse Roll” that shows off your face and the “Pinup curls” formed an important element of 40s hairstyles.
 Finger wave was another concept from the 40s.
 Finger waves were achieved with a lotion, it’s easier to use mousse or gel nowadays.
 For these waves, use your index finger and the comb to create the position of the first wave.
 Pull your hair loose with fingers and the comb will tighten the other end.
 The friction between your fingers and the comb gives you the finger waves.
-You can recreate that 40’s look with a few pins and a hairdryer.
+You can recreate that 40’s vibe with a few pins and a hairdryer.

 Many modern day actors have brought back the 1940s look.
 Katherine Heigl wore her chin-length blonde hair in face-framing curls, popularized by none other than Marilyn Monroe, the queen of curls, at a recent Academy Awards event.
 She received many plaudits for that.
 The 1940s bob with heavy bangs was a great hit with working women as it went perfectly fine with their work outfits.
 The pin-up girl Bettie Page is considered to be an icon for this with high, severe bangs.